Who invented solar panels? Solar energy history

 A photo of the first rooftop solar panels installed on a New York building in 1894.

 It was the ingenious idea of American inventor Charles Fritts to put solar panels on a rooftop, however, there was a problem.
 In fact, this problem was so consequential that it would prove to be a major obstacle for scientists for over a century.
-Fritts’ panels, while technologically commendable for the time, were terribly inefficient, which didn’t make them an economically viable source of energy generation.
+Fritts’ panels, while technologically sound for the time, were terribly inefficient.
+They were not an economically viable source of energy generation.

 How inefficient, exactly?
-Well, Fritts’ panels had an electrical efficiency of 1%, which was mostly the result of the properties inherent to selenium.
+According to the American Physical Society (APS), Fritts’ panels had an electrical efficiency of less than 1%, which was mostly the result of the properties inherent to selenium.
 However, it took until 2006, 100 years after Fritts’ death, before silicon cells were able to be manufactured at near 40% efficiency—and even then, the industrial average was a paltry 17%.
-In 2019, the world record for solar cell efficiency had climbed to 39.2%, which was achieved by using multi-junction concentrator solar cells, developed at National Renewable Energy Laboratory in Golden, Colorado, USA.
+In 2019, the world record for solar cell efficiency had climbed to 39.2%, which was achieved by using multi-junction concentrator solar cells, developed at National Renewable Energy Laboratory in Colorado, USA.

 1979 – US President Jimmy Carter installs solar panels on top of the White House